Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 Visiting Stanley Park

 Stanley Park is located very near to downtown Vancouver.
-In fact, it's very feasible for a person with normal mobility to walk from downtown Vancouver to Stanley Park by travelling along any road that heads west.
+In fact, it's feasible for a person with normal mobility to walk from downtown Vancouver to Stanley Park by travelling along any road that heads west.
 The mountains that can be seen from the downtown area represent north.

 One of my favourite routes to the park starts at Canada Place.
-This is the name for both a road and a tourist/visitor area.
-Canada Place is located by Burrard Inlet and contains a pier with a promenade and cruise ship berths, a marina, a float plane terminus, the Vancouver Convention Centre, the giant Olympic Cauldron, and luxury hotels.
+This is the name for both a road and a business/tourist area.
+Canada Place is located by Burrard Inlet and contains a pier with a promenade and cruise ship berths, a marina, a float plane terminus, the Vancouver Convention Centre, and luxury hotels.
 A picturesque walking and cycling trail starts at Canada Place and travels to Stanley Park beside the inlet.
 There are many great scenes for photographers along this route.
 If someone feels very energetic, a wall along this trail combined with a walk around Stanley Park makes a lovely day trip.

 Buses and taxis travel from downtown Vancouver to Stanley Park.
 The bus system is run by an organization called TransLink.
 The organization also operates SkyTrain, an LRT (Light Rapid Transit) system that operates in Vancouver and adjoining cities.
 One SkyTrain line runs between the Vancouver International Airport and downtown Vancouver.
 The TransLink website contains useful information for visitors, including a trip planner.
-It's not hard to explore Vancouver by public transit and the rewards are very worthwhile.
+It's not hard to explore Vancouver by public transit.
+The rewards are very worthwhile.
 There's a lot to see in the city, including the beautiful Stanley Park.

 © 2015 Linda Crampton